 There are a number of ways to get your A1C down.
 Taking medication is one way (and the reality is that many people with diabetes need to take medication), but lifestyle measures are effective, too.
 Here’s a rundown of what can work.

 What and how much you eat factors in to your blood sugar control and, in turn, affects your A1C.
 There’s so much controversy about the best “diet” for diabetes and there’s no shortage of arguments on this topic.
 However, realize that there is no one “diet” that will work for everyone.
 And despite popular belief, the American Diabetes Association does not prescribe any one type of eating plan.
-In actuality, they state that many different types of eating patterns, including lower carb, vegetarian, DASH, and Mediterranean can be beneficial.
+In actuality, they state that many different types of eating patterns, including lower carb, vegetarian, DASH and Mediterranean can be beneficial.
 One of the best ways to figure this all out is to meet with a registered dietitian, preferably one who has experience in working with people who have diabetes.
 Your doctor can provide you with a referral to meet with a dietitian.
-In the meantime, consider the following:
+In the meantime, consider the following for lowering A1C levels:

 Come up with a plan